(780) 429-2330

 OSCE

 At this time, the OSCE continues to be provincially administered.
-The Colleges are working towards a common registration examination will encompass both the MCQ and OSCE.
+The Colleges are working towards a common registration examination that will encompass both the MCQ and OSCE.
 It is anticipated that the multijurisdictional OSCE will be administered first in June 2025.

-The OSCE consists of 16 stations of varying length and complexity.
+The Alberta OSCE consists of 16 stations of varying length and complexity.
 Each station is designed to test a set of skills required of a denturist in Alberta as defined by the legislation and the National Competency Profile.

 The OSCE includes approximately five hours of testing with breaks.